cirruslabs/tart/README.md

 ### Mounting directories

-To mount a directory, run the VM with the `--dir` argument:
+To mount a directory, run the VM with the `--dir` argument (host must be macOS 13.0 Ventura or newer):

 ```shell
 tart run --dir=project:~/src/project vm